The Kelly Kettle is a great way to boil water for camping, hiking, or picnics. We show you how to use one and which we recommend for families.

 There's something quite satisfying about cooking with fire.
 I don't think it's just my 'inner caveman' either, but something that comes from deep within all of us.

 However, building a fire is not always practical, especially if you just want a cuppa.

 What is a Kelly Kettle

-A Kelly Kettle is an invention that dates from the 1890s and provides a fast way to boil water using only a small amount of combustible material, such as twigs, dried grass, or pine cones.
+A Kelly Kettle is an invention from the 1890s and provides a fast way to boil water using only a small amount of combustible material, such as twigs, dried grass, or pine cones.

 It works like a chimney.
 A fire is lit in the base, and the hot flames travel up the chimney.